TrellixVulnTeam/basic-angular-form_FZRO/README.md

       * Somehow the issue got fixed and I now have an `addFriend` service that imports the {httpClient} from angular.
     * Tomorrow starts at step 15
     * Final push of day 1 at :clock5: 5:10 PM
+* Day 2 (:date: 30/11/2021)
+  *  decided to continue using VSCode on Windows 10 for the rest of the week (change it up a bit...)
+  *  First thing, get the `ng serve --port 4500` command out of the way and check if everything still works the way I left it yesterday
+  *  the further along in the exercise I get the more I feel like the steps are really holding my hand.It appears to get easier to understand what is being asked of me.
+  *  I read through step 15, checked the Angular [documentation on http requests](https://angular.io/guide/http) and managed to get things working with only a minimum of errors along the way
+  *  In step 16 of the exercise we got to the server part.
+It took a few minutes to figure out that I had to specify the method path in the `onSubmit()` function, but it appears to be working as intended now.
+  *  Time for a `git commit` :clock10: at 10AM

 ## To Do
 This to do list is for personal use, the full to do list is added at the start of the challenge and as we complete